OpenDSU/docssite/pages/advanced/ConstSSI (RFC-011).md

 ## Function constSSI.derive()

-Description: Derive your constSSI to obtain a czaSSI (ConstZeroAccessSSI) that is used to anchor the DSU in the ledger.
+**Description**: Derive your constSSI to obtain a czaSSI (ConstZeroAccessSSI) that is used to anchor the DSU in the ledger.
 The czaSSI provides no access to the DSU.

 **Returns**